Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 #### String

-Strings are C strings so they cannot contain zeros.
-A few tests fail because of that.

-Strings are UTF-8 encoded, their length is the number of Unicode characters they contain and they are indexed by Unicode characters.
-So some tests related to `code points` fail.
+Strings are UTF-8 encoded, their length is the number of code points they contain and they are indexed by code points.
+The *Unicode Escape Sequence* parser and `String.fromCharCode` combines surrogate pairs into one code point.
+But some tests related to code units fail.

 XS depends on the platform for `String.prototype.normalize`, which succeeds only on iOS, macOS and Windows.
 For `String.prototype.toLowerCase` and `String.prototype.toUpperCase`, XS relies on the platform when possible, or uses compact tables that do do not completely conform to the specifications.